gnieboer/tsp-redesign/pages/living-in-retirement/making-a-withdrawal.md

 Before you request a withdrawal from your TSP savings, be sure to read the booklet [*Withdrawing Your TSP Account After Leaing Federal Service*](https://www.tsp.gov/PDF/formspubs/tspbk02.pdf).

-To request a full withdrawal of your TSP savings, complete Form [TSP-70](https://www.tsp.gov/PDF/formspubs/tsp-70.pdf), *Request for Full Withdrawal*.
+To request a full withdrawal of your TSP savings, complete  [Request for Full Withdrawal](https://www.tsp.gov/PDF/formspubs/tsp-70.pdf), *Form TSP-70*.

-To request a partial withdrawal from your TSP account, complete Form [TSP-77](https://www.tsp.gov/PDF/formspubs/tsp-77.pdf), *Request for Partial Withdrawal When Separated*.
+To request a partial withdrawal from your TSP account, complete  [Request for Partial Withdrawal When Separated](https://www.tsp.gov/PDF/formspubs/tsp-77.pdf), *Form TSP-77*.

 We cannot process your withdrawal request unless your agency or service notifies us that you've separated from service and has provides the date of your separation.
 It usually takes up to 30 days after the actual date of your separation for this information to be submitted to us.